IanLewis42/GravStorm/readme.txt

   <gravity> <drag> as per normal definitions for the level.

-o race <min_x> <max_x> <min_y> <max_y>
+o race <min_x> <max_x> <min_y> <max_y> <reverse>
-  defines the start/finish line of the race.
+  defines the start/finish and progress lines of the race.

   <min_x> <max_x> <min_y> <max_y> define endpoints of line.
 Line must be either horizontal or vertical, i.e. EITHER min_x = max_x (vertical) OR min_y = max_y (horizontal).

+  'normal' horizontal lines are traversed right-left; 'normal' vertical lines are traversed top-bottom.
+If 'reverse' is set to 1, then this direction is reversed.
+The lines can be viewed in mapmaker; press G to turn grid on; racelines are shown as red/green lines - traversed red-green, and in the order they're declared in the map file.

-There is a separate mapmaker program.
+There is a separate map maker program.
 This is unimaginatively called 'mapmaker'.
 It reads the same .txt file, which should be passed on the command line, e.g.

 mapmaker "mission 1.txt"

 Quotes are required if there's a space in the filename.
-If you run it without an filename, it will immediately exit, so double clicking from Windows explorer won't work.
+If you run it without a filename, it will immediately exit, so double clicking from Windows explorer won't work.
 In Windows, open a command window by clicking on the start button and typing cmd <return>, then navigate to the 'gravstorm' directory, and type the command line as above.

-Note that the Windows executable is called 'mapmaker.exe' ; the Raspberry Pi executabe is just 'mapmaker'.
+Note that the Windows executable is called 'mapmaker.exe' ; the Raspberry Pi executable is just 'mapmaker'.
 You can delete whichever one you don't need.

 Keyboard controls are: